sanchez0408/tobacco-shop-business-analysis/README.md

 ## 👤 About

-Built by **Guillaume** as part of a data analytics portfolio project Transitioning into data analytics with a background in management and operations
+Project designed with the aim of a career change into data analysis after my experience in management and administration

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/guillaume-sanchez-124839337)